Header image

 HISTORICAL NOTES

-From July 7 to 14 each year thousands of people crowd into Pamplona to participate in Spain’s most famous bull-running fiesta to honor Navarre, the capital’s patron saint “San Fermin”.
+From July 7 to 14 each year, thousands of people crowd into Pamplona, Navarra to participate in Spain’s most famous bull-running celebration to honor the capital’s patron saint “San Fermin”.

-In Spain more than 3000 fiestas are staged every year, but the Running of the Bulls Fiesta is the most popular in terms of excitement and spectacle.
+In Spain more than 3000 fiestas are staged every year, but the Running of the Bulls Fiesta is one of the most popular in terms of excitement and spectacle.

 The Tomatina Festival: